Swati Sen: Early life and education

 Swati studied acting at the Film and Television Institute of India (FTII), Pune.
 She got bit by the acting bug at Miranda House College, Delhi, where she was an active member of the Dramatics Club and performed many street plays, full-length plays, stage shows etc.

 Career

 She was offered Antardwand when she happened to meet Shruti, the casting director for the film.
 Shruti then asked Swati to meet Sushil Rajpal, the Director of the film.
 Rajpal was suitably impressed with her and she was cast and appeared in the movie Antardwand.

-Swati Sen had just about entered the Indian film industry and she already won the Best Actress Award for her film, Sushil Rajpal's Antardwand, which has won the National award (Best Film) and MAMI award (Best Actress).
-Looking at her brilliant performance, Anurag Kashyap and Imtiaz Ali have gone to the extent of calling her amongst the finest actresses around.
-She is already being compared to powerhouse of performance like Smita Patil, Chitrangada and Tabu.
+Swati Sen had entered the Indian film industry and already won the 'Best Actress Award' for her film, Sushil Rajpal's Antardwand, which has won the National award (Best Film) and MAMI award (Best Actress).
+Looking at her performance, Anurag Kashyap and Imtiaz Ali have gone to the extent of calling her amongst the actresses around.
+She is already being compared to Smita Patil, Chitrangada and Tabu.

 She was featured in the international music video "calling all crows" by Andrew Mudge for American Radio.